85% of our travelers rated this extension "Excellent" in 2014

 - All transfers

-This morning, conclude your Spain's Cultural Capitals itinerary as you fly from Barcelona to Malaga, with a connection in Madrid.
+This morning, say adios to your Program Director and conclude your Spain's Cultural Capitals itinerary as you fly from Barcelona to Malaga, with a connection in Madrid.
 Malaga is the main city of coastal Andalucia, and retains a distinctly Spanish flavor, with twisting, narrow streets and a lovely waterfront promenade.
 With its tall palm and plane trees, bougainvillea, aloes, and geraniums, it became a popular winter holiday site for the 19th-century wealthy.
 Today those same natural flourishes make for a luxurious tropical paradise alongside the bustling, modern port.

-After time to settle in, you're welcome to join a short orientation walk to get acquainted with your surroundings this afternoon.
+After time to settle in, you're welcome to join a short orientation walk with your Grand Circle Hospitality Desk representative to get acquainted with your surroundings this afternoon.

 Malaga enjoys the good fortune of its location on the Costa del Sol, which provides a bounty of fresh seafood, as well as abundant local meat and produce.
 As a result, the laid-back restaurants and cafes offer an array of specialties to reward diners of all kinds.
 The most iconic dishes are pescaíto frito (little fish fried in olive oil then sprinkled with salt and lemon juice), and its grilled cousin, espeto (sardines threaded onto skewers).
 Perhaps you'll have your first samples this evening, over dinner on your own.
 Your Grand Circle Hospitality Desk representative is happy to give you some suggestions.